foliant-docs/foliantcontrib.archeme/README.md

 </archeme>
 ```

 Note that the `file` and `description` module parameters in Archeme DSL work as usual.
-If you need to combine the diagrams that are identified within the current Foliant project by using `<archeme id="...">` tags, you should to omit the `file` and `description` module parameters in your combined diagrams definitions.
+If you need to combine the diagrams that are identified within the current Foliant project by using `<archeme module_id="...">` tags, you should to omit the `file` and `description` module parameters in your combined diagrams definitions.